 |Offered by||Caulfield School of Information Technology|

-In addition to entry-level system analyst/programmer knowledge and skills, and the desirable generic graduate attributes identified by the University, graduates should be able to:
+In addition to an understanding of project management techniques and the desirable generic graduate attributes identified by the University, graduates should be able to:

-To qualify for an award with a specialisation in business systems, students complete the units outlined below:
+To qualify for an award with a specialisation in project management students complete the units outlined below: